This site uses technical (necessary) and analytics cookies.

 Declarations must be made in person at the Consular Office before employees delegated to Civil Status functions.

-In both cases of non-automatic transmission, the following documents must be submitted:
+In both cases of non-automatic citizenship, the following documents must be submitted:

-1. Original copy of the Birth Certificate issued by Births, Marriages and Deaths, apostilled and translated by the NZ Department of Internal Affairs;
+1. Original copy of the Birth Certificate issued by Births, Marriages and Deaths, apostilled and translated by the NZ Department of Internal Affairs or by a translator registered with the New Zealand Society of Translators & Interpreters;

 2. Declaration of intent;

-3. Full birth certificate with annotation of your citizenship (showing the date and the authority that recognized you the citizenship) of the father or mother who are citizens by birth: you can require it to your municipality;
+3. Full birth certificate with annotation of your citizenship (showing the date and the authority that recognized you the citizenship) of the father or mother who are citizens by birth: you can require it to your municipality or to the Consular Authority that recognized the parents’ citizenship;

 4. additional documentation proving that one of the parents is an Italian citizen (Art.
 3-bis, co 1, a), a-bis) or b), L. 91/1992);